NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 - ``SolarFraction``: Portion of total conventional hot water heating load (delivered energy and tank standby losses).
 Can be obtained from Directory of SRCC OG-300 Solar Water Heating System Ratings or NREL's `System Advisor Model <https://sam.nrel.gov/>`_ or equivalent.

-If using detailed inputs, the following elements are required:
+If using detailed inputs, the following elements are used:

 - ``CollectorArea``: in units of ft²
 - ``CollectorLoopType``: 'liquid indirect' or 'liquid direct' or 'passive thermosyphon'